 Fall is full effect and earlier this week I shared with y’all my Mulled wine recipe so this week I am sharing with you my favorite Eggnog recipe.

-This isn’t your run of the mill traditional eggnog but a delicious Jamaican eggnog or as some people like to call it Caribbean eggnog.
-Y’all know anything from the Caribbean just taste better!
+This isn’t your run-of-the-mill traditional eggnog but delicious Jamaican eggnog or as some people like to call it Caribbean eggnog.
+Y’all know anything from the Caribbean just tastes better!

 If you will be entertaining this holiday season, try serving up this recipe for Jamaican eggnog.
-I spendt Christmas in Jamaica a few years ago and the Caribbean eggnog had a different flavor and slightly sweeter.
+I spent Christmas in Jamaica a few years ago and the Caribbean eggnog had a different flavor and was slightly sweeter.

-I wrote down the recipe and I’ve been preparing it every holiday season because this traditional eggnop recipe with a Jamaican twist is just what your holiday party needs.
+I wrote down the recipe and I’ve been preparing it every holiday season because this traditional eggnog recipe with a Jamaican twist is just what your holiday party needs.

 I actually never tasted eggnog until I met my husband 8 years ago.
-My husband would tell me countless stories how as a kid he and his sister Kia drink up as much virgin-eggnog as they could.
+My husband would tell me countless stories about how as a kid he and his sister Kia drink up as much virgin eggnog as they could.
 I didn’t even know that eggnog was a “spiked” drink until I was an adult.

 Before serving, top off with a sprinkle of nutmeg and a cinnamon stick.
 Remember to serve chilled.
 Enjoy!!!